adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 > [!IMPORTANT]
 > Data Prep allows only one consolidated mapping configuration per datastream, meaning all potential event payloads sent through a specific datastream must be merged for simultaneous mapping.
 Note that Data Prep requires `data` and `xdm` to be top-level objects in the source JSON.

-We will cover 3 mapping use cases:
+We will cover two mapping use cases:
-1. Analytics-formatted product strings
-2. Analytics-formatted events strings
-3. Custom `contextData` keys
+1. Custom `contextData` keys.
+2. Using Data Prep Analytics functions to map Analytics-formatted strings, such as `products` and `events`.

 The properties from `trackAction` and `trackState` events in the tutorial app must be combined into a single JSON.
 For simplicity, the merged data structure is provided below: